 This might be a friend, colleague, someone in your family, maybe the fabulous online ttc community, or maybe specialist therapeutic support.

 I don’t think I’ve ever heard anyone say they regretted getting therapeutic support.
 But people often regret not going sooner.
 I often wonder when looking after our mental health and emotional well-being will be seen as important as taking care of our physical health.
 Asking for support at a difficult time is not a sign of weakness but of massive strength.

 Just before I go I want to remind you to be kind to yourself particularly during this difficult time.
 Your feelings are valid and what’s going on in the rest of the world is irrelevant to how you are feeling in relation to your fertility.
 I hope you are safe and well, sending lots of love.

-Sign up to my weekly newsletter for support dealing with the emotional overwhelm that comes with a difficult fertility journey, from someone who gets it.
+Sign up to my fortnightly newsletter for support dealing with the emotional overwhelm that comes with a difficult fertility journey, from someone who gets it.